flux-framework/rfc/spec_13.rst

 -  This function is OPTIONAL in process managers that do not support dynamic process management.

--  The \``soft'' option is specified by mpiexec in the MPI-2 standard.
+-  The "soft" option is specified by mpiexec in the MPI-2 standard.

 -  See MPI-2 [#f2]_ section `5.3.5.1.
 Manager-worker Example, Using MPI_SPAWN. <https://www.mpi-forum.org/docs/mpi-2.0/mpi-20-html/node98.htm>`__